-Brooklyn teen Anthony Yarbough was just 18 when he arrived home one night in 1992 to find his mother, sister and sister’s friend laying dead in pools of their own blood.
-They had been stabbed numerous times, and then strangled with electrical cords.
+Brooklyn teen Anthony Yarbough was just 18 when he arrived home one night in 1992 to find his mother, sister and sister’s friend lying dead in pools of their own blood.
+They had been stabbed numerous times and strangled with electrical cords.
 When the police were summoned to the scene, they apprehended Anthony and his 15 year old friend, Sharrif Wilson, with whom he had been out that evening.
 The two men were openly gay – something Anthony’s mother disapproved of.
 It was this fact alone that cast suspicion on Wilson and Yarbough.
 Not one drop of blood had been found on either suspect.
 No scratches or bruising, no torn or bloodied clothing.
 Nothing tied the boys to the crime, other than Yarbough’s relation to and discovery of the bodies.
 In fact, the body of Annie Yarbough indicated a struggle and scrapings were retrieved from under her fingernails.
-Despite the fact that the state of her corpse suggested she had scratched her attacker, and neither of the boys had any wounds, police police continued to question them.
+Despite the fact that the state of her corpse suggested she had scratched her attacker, and neither of the boys had any wounds, police continued to question them.

 After hours upon hours of interrogation, threats, and coercion, Wilson finally confessed to the crime and implicated Yarbough as his accomplice.
 He was offered a deal.
 If he would testify against Yarbough, he would get a reduced sentence and perhaps be out on parole in just a few short years.
 He was still a child, unable to fully grasp the gravity of his accusations against his friend, and took the deal.
 Yarbough was sentenced to 75 years to life, while Wilson got 9 years to life.